 - DON’T think that you can run 8 miles a week and all of the sudden run 13 on race day.
 It will not happen unless you are Hercules or Athena the Greek Warrior goddess.

-- DON'T start training without a plan and schedule in place.
+- DON’T start training without a plan and schedule in place.
 This ties in with point number one where you can just go out and start running.
-You have to have a plan in place and know where you're headed!
+You have to have a plan in place and know where you’re headed!
 I can help you with this as well!
-If you're new around here, you'll be glad to know that I am a certified running coach and I offer customized training plans from those that are just beginner runners to my veteran runners as well.
-Click here to head over to the store to pick out a plan!
+If you’re new around here, you’ll be glad to know that I am a certified running coach and I offer customized training plans from those that are just beginner runners to my veteran runners as well.
+Contact me to see what we might be able to put together for you!

 - DON’T compare yourself to other runners.
 This is so hard, believe me, I promise I do understand the comparison game.
 Just don’t do it.
 You